adrianmoya/es-docs.behat.org/en/cookbook/bdd_in_symfony2_with_behat_mink_and_zombiejs.rst

 Description
 -----------

-This guide will show how to setup a new web application project with:
+This guide will show how to set up a new web application project with:

 * ``git``, a distributed version control system.
 * ``Symfony2`` framework